arcanaland/deck-spec/README.md

 - Can use any supported image format
 - May have different dimensions and aspect ratios from the card fronts
 - Applications must handle card backs appropriately, preserving their exact dimensions

+### ANSI Art
+- ANSI art is supported for terminal-based tarot applications.
+- Files should be stored in the `ansi<lines>/` directory, organized by card type and suit (e.g., `ansi32/major_arcana/00.ansi`).
+- Each ANSI art file should represent a single card.
+- **Line Recommendation**: ANSI art should consider using 32 lines for improved readability in terminal applications.
+- ANSI files must use the `.ansi` extension and follow the same canonical ID structure as other formats (e.g., `major_arcana.00` for The Fool).

+Applications should treat ANSI art as an optional format, falling back to other image formats if ANSI files are not provided.

 ## Aspect Ratio